Khivi

 Mentorship

 The best engineers I've worked with weren't born great — they were mentored well.
 I challenge engineers to come up with their own solutions, guide them through the tradeoffs, and create environments where they can take ownership.
+In the AI era that means teaching them to interrogate the model — review its code like any other, ask "why is this better?", keep the judgment human.
+The craft itself evolved: juniors once grew by writing the loop; now they grow by judging the one the model wrote — which demands taste sooner.
 I wrote Culture Seeds to capture the patterns that build great teams: how to hire, how to set standards, how to create a culture where quality is the path of least resistance.

-Currently writing my next book on engineering in the AI era — how the craft changes when your tools can generate code but can't yet think about systems.
+Just released a new edition of Culture Seeds — updated for engineering in the AI era, where your tools can generate code but can't yet think about systems.

 Philosophy